General Information

 Afternoons: Departs school at 3:00pm.

-Ellendale
+Ellendale and Ouse

-Mornings: Departs Ouse at 7:35am and arrives at school at 8:45am.
+Mornings: Departs Ouse approx. 7.30am (TBA) Ellendale at 8:00am and arrives at school at 8:25am.

-Afternoons: Departs school at 2:50pm.
+Afternoons: Departs school at 3.00pm.

 While travelling on the bus, students are expected to conduct themselves as if they were at school, following safe and respectful behaviour.

-In the event of an incident or accident occurring while in transit, parents/guardians are requested to contact the bus contractors above.
+In the event of an incident or accident occurring while in transit, parents/carers are requested to contact the bus contractors above.
 The school is able to assist with counselling and resolving conflict between students on buses.
 However, matters of discipline must be managed by the bus contractors.

 Complaints about the bus service should be directed to the school for follow up.